How can we help you?

 Information about the proposed project is available through several avenues, including the dedicated website, an 1800 number, a dedicated email, a Facebook page and a LinkedIn page.

-We have hosted six public information sessions.
-In addition, we have provided 11 13 project update newsletters via direct mail and the local paper, conducted multiple surveys, and met or talked individually with project neighbours.
+We have hosted eight public information sessions for the local community.
+In addition, we have provided 18 project update newsletters for the community, conducted multiple surveys, and met or talked individually with project neighbours.

-Our Community Consultative Committee, established in March 2021, has met seven times between March 2021 and August 2022.
+We set up a Community Consultative Committee, established in March 2021, for the EIS phase of the Project, which met seven times between March 2021 and August 2022.

-In total, we have logged almost 2000 stakeholder interactions on this project, and we will continue our commitment to community engagement as the project moves forward.
+In total, we have logged over 2400 stakeholder interactions on this project, and we will continue our commitment to community engagement as the project moves forward.

 WinterbourneWind has followed the Aboriginal Cultural Heritage Consultation Requirements (ACHCRs) for proponents developed by the Office of Environment and Heritage (now Heritage NSW).
 Registered Aboriginal Parties (RAPs) for the project, including the Amaroo Local Aboriginal Land Council, have been consulted extensively since 2020 and were actively involved with a comprehensive heritage field survey program.